What is next after CSM ?

 6th Sep, 2020

-Be it on a career counseling or a mentoring session; this is a frequently asked question.
+Be it in a career counseling or a mentoring session; this is a frequently asked question.
 Now that I am a Scrum Master, what certification should I pursue next?
-The doubt usually comes up not because of the clarity in the role but on how to proceed further.
+The doubt usually comes up not because of the clarity in the role but of how to proceed further.
 People search in multiple places for seeking an answer, and many a time end up getting pieces of advice on what the advisors think.
 So, what's the right solution for it?

 The certified Scrum Master certification by Scrum Alliance is the entry-level certification for someone who wants to learn Scrum and the roles & responsibilities of a Scrum Master.
 Those who learned Scrum and the role of a Scrum Master in a two-day CSM workshop need practice on the role.
-Read the blog to understand more on how to proceed or watch the video below.
+Read the blog to understand more about how to proceed or watch the video below.

 What's next after CSM?

 In the certified Scrum Master workshop, one would have learned about the role of Scrum Master and how they work closely with the development team, the product owner, and the organization as a system.
 As a practicing Scrum Master, one will help the teams and organizations get agile awareness through teaching.
-They guide their team towards adopting agility as part of their day to day activities.
+They guide their team towards adopting agility as part of their day-to-day activities.
 After practicing as a Scrum Master for a year, they will understand that they need to have something more to face new organizational challenges.